Carrier 58MVP Error Code 33: Limit Circuit Fault

 Steps

-- Turn off power at the breaker or power switch AND shut off the gas supply Locate the furnace circuit breaker and turn it OFF.
-Find the gas shutoff valve on the supply line to the furnace and turn it to the closed position (perpendicular to the pipe).
+- Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF.
+Turn the gas shutoff valve to the OFF position (perpendicular to the pipe).
 If you smell gas, leave immediately and call your gas company.

-- Check and replace the air filter Locate the air filter (typically at the bottom of the furnace or in the return air duct).
-Pull it out and inspect.
-If it is visibly dirty, clogged, or you cannot see light through it, replace it with a new filter of the same size.
-This is the most common fix for code 33.
+- Check and replace the air filter Remove the air filter from the return air duct or furnace filter slot.
+If it is visibly dirty or clogged, replace it with a new filter of the correct size.
+Make sure the airflow direction arrow on the new filter points toward the furnace.

-- Open all supply and return registers Walk through every room in the house and make sure all supply registers and return air grilles are fully open and not blocked by furniture, rugs, or curtains.
-Restricted airflow at the register level has the same overheating effect as a dirty filter.
+- Verify all supply and return vents are open Walk through every room and ensure all supply registers and return grilles are fully open and not blocked by furniture, curtains, or rugs.
+Even a few closed vents can significantly restrict airflow and cause overheating.

-- Restore power and gas, then test Turn the gas supply valve back to the open position (parallel to the pipe).
-Turn the breaker back ON.
-Set your thermostat to call for heat and observe the furnace through a full heating cycle.
+- Restore power and gas, then test Turn the gas supply valve to ON and flip the circuit breaker to ON.
+Set your thermostat to call for heat and monitor the furnace through its heating cycle.

 When to Call a Professional